HBO Chernobyl series is surely one of the most well done and successful projects of 2019.

 Checking this dialog I see so many ways for it to go wrong.
 And Shcherbina ending up arguing with Legasov over something, getting off the topic.

 Remember all those meetings you had where the agenda was not clear or point was missed during the discussion?
 Or there simply was no expertise on one of the topics?
 Unfortunately it happens way too often.
-And for me it’s a marker that managers are failing their job.

 Goal orientation and wise resource management — that is in my opinion what makes a good manager.